 001 – Russian alphabet: vowels А, О, У, Э, Ы

 Welcome to Learn Russian Step by Step!
 This is the place where you will start doing your first steps in the captivating journey of learning the Russian language.
 All you need is your motivation and a bit of patience and perseverance.
-Let’s begin! 🙂
+Today you’ll get to know more about the Russian language and learn 5 vowels of the Russian alphabet.

 Introduction to the Russian language